Soldier Wilson: Career

+Death

 While playing for Leeds City against Burnley on 27 October 1906, Wilson left the pitch during the second half after suffering chest pains.
 When two of his teammates sustained injuries at the same time, he returned to the field of play against medical advice.
-However, he was unable to complete the match and had departed the pitch when Burnley inside forward Arthur Bell scored a late winner for the visitors.
+However, he was unable to complete the match and had already departed the pitch when Burnley inside forward Arthur Bell scored a late winner for the visitors.
 Wilson collapsed and had to be carried to the Leeds dressing room where he died despite efforts to resuscitate him.
-A subsequent post mortem found that Wilson had died from a heart attack.
+A subsequent post mortem found that Wilson, a heavy smoker, had died from a heart attack.

+The board of Leeds City paid for Wilson's funeral, which took place at Seafield Cemetery in Leith.
+His coffin was carried from the Griffin Hotel to Leeds New Station by six Leeds players.

+Wilson's death provoked a debate in the press over violent play and professionalism on the football pitch.

+Personal life

+Wilson married Sarah Nimmo, a childhood neighbour from Leith, on 31 October 1904.
+Their first daughter Annie was born in 1905, and another daughter, Davidina Wood Wilson, was born posthumously in March 1907.

+Following Soldier Wilson's death, a series of collections and benefits at Leeds, and across England and Scotland, raised a substantial sum for Sarah and Annie.